 European countries face varying macroeconomic outlooks and perceived risk profiles, both of which fundamentally shape the prospects for each country's real estate market.

 While financing conditions remain overall positive in Europe, increasing external risks limit the general growth prospects.

 A decline in total investment volume continued for the third consecutive year in Europe in the first 6 months of 2018.
 While Germany and the UK continued to attract over half of total European transaction volume during H1 2018, significant growth occurred in Ireland and Poland.

-The proportion of non-performing loans has significantly decreased in all markets, with a few exceptions; banks confirmed their openness to offer real estate financing, especially for income-generating projects.
+decreased in all markets, with a few exceptions; banks confirmed their openness to offer real estate financing, especially for income-generating projects.

-Banks in our survey indicate a preference restructuring problematic loans rather than seeking foreclosure, especially in more established economies.
+Banks in our survey indicate a preference restructuring problematic loans rather than seeking foreclosure, especially in more established economies